School’s Out demo:

 Fall 1961.
 Dennis Dunaway and Glen start school at the almost new Cortez High School in Phoenix.
 Vince Furnier would enter the next fall.
 Neal Smith was starting high school in 1961 at Camelback High and Michael Bruce at North High School in Phoenix.

-A recent picture of Cortez High.
+Recent pictures of Cortez High.
 Dunlap Road and 32nd Ave, Glendale, AZ

 Fall `63.
 Vince Furnier and Glen start working on the Cortez Tip Sheet.
 Glen is the photographer; Vince has his own column called “Get Out Of My Hair” which he writes under the name of ‘Muscles McNasel’.
 The two later would become close friends.